The Beginner’s Guide to Social Media Marketing for Small Businesses

 Selling in every single post.
 If all you do is shout “buy my stuff,” people will unfollow you faster than you can say “algorithm.”
 Follow the 80/20 rule: 80% valuable, entertaining, or educational content, and 20% promotional.

 Ignoring comments and messages.
 Social media is a two-way conversation.
 If someone takes the time to comment on your post or send you a message, respond promptly.
 Ignoring your audience is the digital equivalent of a customer walking into your shop and being blanked by staff.
+It is worth understanding why social media engagement matters so much, because the platforms reward conversations, not broadcasts.

 Being inconsistent.
 Posting five times one week and then going silent for a fortnight is worse than posting twice a week every week.
 The algorithms favour consistency, and so do your followers.
 They need to know they can rely on you showing up regularly.